thelukemccarthy/talks-and-workshops/blockchain-devloper-intro/README.md

 ## Connect the website to out Ethereum Smart Contract
 Now we've deployed our smart contract it's time to get our website to store the blog posts in our smart contract

-First we need to add the web3 package.
+First we need to add the drizzle package.
 This is what will talk to the smart contract, it's kind of like fetch but for smart contracts
 1. If you're using batect
     1. In a terminal cd to ```blockchain/blockchain-devloper-intro/bombproof-blockchain-blog```